 A bath is also a good time to care for your feet with a nice sugar foot scrub.
 Or maybe add a face mask.
 There are all kinds of cool low-cost options.

 When I was in the worst place I have ever been psychologically speaking, bookstores became my savior.
 Even today, going to a bookstore immediately lifts my mood.

 I especially like Barnes and Noble.
 First, I wander around as the mood strikes and look at the books—the neat artwork and the clever titles.
 Then, I head to the self-help section.
 Whatever you are going through, there is most likely a book about it.
 I find one that interests me, and then I either sit down right there on the floor and camp out in that section, or I take the book to an open chair or couch.
 That is the cool thing about B&N: you can read the books without buying them.
-I do buy books when I can afford it to support other others.
-But when I can’t, I either skim the entire book, or find the chapter that speaks to me.
+I do buy books when I can afford it to support others.
+But when I can’t, I either skim the entire book or find the chapter that speaks to me.
 Get the important info, and then put it back and move on.
-Then, if the bookstore has a café, I might treat myself to a tea and/or baked good.
+Then, if the bookstore has a café, I might treat myself to a tea and/or baked goods.